RiteshTiwari554/Netflix-2.0/README.md

-# Netflix Clone
+# Netflix 2.0

-This project is a Netflix clone created using React for the frontend and Firebase for backend services.
+This project is a Netflix 2.0 created using React for the frontend and Firebase for backend services.

 ## Features